bquast/diagonals-paper/README.md

 -   `diag()<-`

-With the exception that the fat diagonal functions generally need more information in terms of the number of `steps` on the diagonal ladder, or the `size` of these steps.
+With the exception that the fat diagonal functions generally need more information, in terms of the number of `steps` on the diagonal ladder, or the `size` of these steps.

-The function `fatdiag<-` like its base package equivalent replaces the (fat) diagonal of its first argument `x` with the right side argument `value`.
+The function `fatdiag<-` like its base package equivalent, replaces the (fat) diagonal of its first argument `x` with the right side argument `value`.
 The `value` argument can either be a scalar, in which case it is recycled for the length of the diagonal, or it can be vector.
 For the